eigentaylor/eigentaylor.github.io/_previews/2026-03-04-avstrategy.md

 Think of it this way: suppose you are a Republican in Alaska who prefers Palin > Begich > Peltola, but it seems like all three candidates are viable.
 What exactly does your ballot do when you vote for Palin and Begich?

-Well, obviously, it gives Palin and Begich two votes.
+Well, obviously, it gives Palin and Begich one vote each.
 But we already knew that.
 However, think of it in terms of the margins between the candidates.
 By approving of Palin and Begich, you

 1. Increase the margin between Palin and Peltola, which helps Palin win over Peltola.
 2. Increase the margin between Begich and Peltola, which helps Begich win over Peltola.